 OPTION 1: Cut Off the Pepper Top.
 Slice off the top of each pepper just below the stem and scrape out the membrane and seeds through this newly cut hole.
 You end up with a single, hollow pepper.

-- Cutting off the tops of the peppers works well when the stuffed peppers will be nestled tightly side by side during cooking, as in a slow cooker (like these Crock Pot Stuffed Peppers) or Instant Pot.
+- Cutting off the tops of the peppers works well when the stuffed peppers will be nestled tightly side by side during cooking, as in a slow cooker (like these Crock Pot Stuffed Peppers) or Instant Pot (like these Instant Pot Stuffed Peppers).
 They can support each other.

 - When baking stuffed peppers in a dish like this recipe, however, the peppers usually aren’t balanced enough to stand unsupported on their ends.

 OPTION 2: The Pepper Split.
 Cut the peppers completely in half from top to bottom (down through the stem), then scrape out the membranes and seeds.
 You end up with two shallow pepper halves.

 - When cooking peppers in a baking dish in the oven (like in this Stuffed Peppers recipe), I prefer Option 2.
 Once the peppers are split, you place them on their backs in the baking dish, then mound the filling inside.

 - Since the peppers are laid flat, you don’t have to worry about making stuffed peppers stand up.

 How to Make the Best Buffalo Chicken Stuffed Peppers